WaltersMatthew/musicly/README.md

 # Musicly

-ScaleSkills is a fullstack app connecting students to music teachers.
+Musicly is a fullstack app connecting students to music teachers.
 Aspiring student musicians looking for remote musical education can find highly rated instructors for their instrument of choice and send inquiries for instruction.
 Music teachers are provided a platform to reach students anywhere in the world.

 # Tech Stack